CBD during home quarantine - 3 of the most common uses.

 According to a 2019 research study discussed on Healthline, CBD can help us get better sleep.

-“The study involved 72 subjects, with 47 experiencing anxiety and 25 experiencing poor sleep.
+“The study involved 72 subjects, with 47 experiencing stress and panic and 25 experiencing poor sleep.
 The subjects were each given 25 milligrams (mg) of CBD in capsule form each day.
-In the first month, 79.2 percent of the patients reported lower anxiety levels and 66.7 percent reported better sleep.”
+In the first month, 79.2 percent of the patients reported lower angst levels and 66.7 percent reported better sleep.”

 That’s one great natural way to get some quality rest.

-So the question is, can CBD help with pain?
+So the question is, can CBD help with aches?

 A 2018 study review, published in Frontiers in Pharmacology certainly seems to think so.